 Let us help you sharpen your future competitive edge by telling you what you need to know about pursuing, securing, and making the most of a graduate assistantship.
 Let’s get started!

-Graduate assistantships are a form of academic employment for which students must apply and be accepted based on academic excellence and faculty referral.
+A graduate assistant is a graduate student who has secured a specific form of academic employment for which students must apply and be accepted based on academic excellence and faculty referral.
 Graduate assistants receive a tuition waiver based on the tasks they perform for faculty members or departments.

 In addition to payment, graduate assistantships are a strategic way for PhD and master’s degree students to gain practical field experience, deepen academic understanding, and network with thought leaders and students in their field.

 Are you interested in learning more about the graduate programs at West Virginia University?
 You can request more information by filling out the short form below!

 In my graduate teaching assistantship, I've learned better ways to enhance students’ experiences in the classroom and to make the writing process more enjoyable.
 If I could give any prospective graduate assistant a piece of advice, it would be that self-discipline is the key to success!

 Ph.D. in English at WVU

 While many universities and colleges offer graduate assistantships and fellowships, it’s important to understand the differences between the two.

 are a form of financial aid similar to scholarships in that they are granted to cover a variety of student costs.
 Fellowships are typically sponsored by associations and generally provide money in exchange for short-term professional development opportunities.